-As part of the UArizona Health Sciences Global and Online, Innovations in Aging programs were built in collaboration between the UArizona College of Medicine – Phoenix, College of Medicine – Tucson, College of Nursing, College of Pharmacy, and Mel and Enid Zuckerman College of Public Health, in partnership with Arizona Center on Aging.
+With support from UArizona Health Sciences International, Innovations in Aging programs were built in collaboration between the UArizona College of Medicine – Phoenix, College of Medicine – Tucson, College of Nursing, R. Ken Coit College of Pharmacy, and Mel and Enid Zuckerman College of Public Health, and other colleges across the university—in partnership with experts from the Arizona Center on Aging.
 Programs offer a rare, truly interdisciplinary approach to understanding aging and how to effectively implement positive change in interprofessional settings.

 *Online survey administered 1/22/2021-2/2/2021 to 4694 currently enrolled, Main Campus and online UArizona Health Sciences students, including undergraduate, graduate, and professional students from the College of Nursing, College of Public Health, College of Pharmacy, College of Medicine—Tucson, and College of Medicine—Phoenix.